macdice/postgres/src/backend/storage/aio/README.md

     pgaio_result_report(ioret.result, &ioret.target_data, ERROR);

 /*
- * Besides having succeeded completely, the IO could also have partially
+ * Besides having succeeded completely, the IO could also have a) partially
+ * completed or b) succeeded with a warning (e.g. due to zero_damaged_pages).
- * completed.
-If we e.g. tried to read many blocks at once, the read might have
+ * If we e.g. tried to read many blocks at once, the read might have
  * only succeeded for the first few blocks.
  *
  * If the IO partially succeeded and this backend needs all blocks to have